maxwellau2/SC2006-Milestone-1/frontend/README.md

-Here's an enhanced README for your frontend React application:

----

 # Frontend Application - Fault Reporting System

 This frontend application is a React-based single-page application developed with [Vite](https://vitejs.dev/) for fast development and hot module replacement (HMR).
 The application integrates with a FastAPI backend and provides a user-friendly interface for reporting, managing, and viewing issue reports.